p1ndsvin/p1ndsvin.github.io/_pages/publications.md

 permalink: /publications/
 ---
 ## 2026
+* **DeepNaqqal: Human-Aligned Automated Validation of Test Inputs for Deep Learning.**
+  Maryam Maryam, Matteo Biagiola, Paolo Tonella, and Vincenzo Riccio
+  *In Proceedings of the 19th IEEE International Conference on Software Testing, Verification and Validation (ICST 2026)*

 * **DevOps Testing for Cyber-physical Systems**
    Mattia Fazzini, Alessio Gambi, Vincenzo Riccio, Annibale Panichella, and Stefan Klikovits
   *Chapter of the book "Roadmap for DevOps in Cyber-Physical Systems: Challenges and Future Directions", Springer Nature, edited by Sebastiano Panichella, Paolo Arcaini, Myra Cohen, Aitor Arrieta*